Could home birth be for me?

 Home birth may be an option for you if:

-- You are having a healthy, low-risk pregnancy (first births, VBAC, and many medical conditions fall within the category of low-risk)
+- You are having a healthy, normal pregnancy (first births, VBAC, twins, and many common medical conditions fall within this category)

 - If you are not sure of your risk status, Ask the Midwife!